 Now, using Lemma~\ref{lem:lbc}, within a component of size at most $\frac{2n}{a}$, the probability that the number of elements with label \texttt{1} is less than the number of elements with label \texttt{0} is at most

 And the probability that this happens for all $\frac{a}{2}$ such components is at most

 if we substitute $a= \frac{(2+\epsilon)nD(\frac{1}{2}||p)}{\log n}$ for any positive constant $\epsilon>0$.

 \end{proof} The main takeaway from this part is that, by exploiting the prior probabilities (or relative cluster sizes), it is possible to infer the labels with strictly less than $n$ `same cluster' queries.
-However, to make the reduction $O(n)$ we need to look at either a different type of querying, or involve more than two elements in a query.
+However, to make the deduction with $o(n)$ queries we need to look at either a different type of querying, or involve more than two elements in a query.